 As it turned out, my decision to become an artist and writer did leave me with time to work with animals.
 A number of years ago, I spent the summers rehabilitating orphaned and injured wildlife with an organization called The Nature Connection.
 In addition to the life long friends I made, a book also came out of the experience - The Animal Rescue Club, Harper Collins.

-I've been writing and illustrating children's books for over 30 years now, and have over 75 books floating around out there.
+I've been writing and illustrating children's books for over 35years now, and have over 80 books floating around out there.
 When my schedule allows, I teach the craft to adults serious about getting published.
 A good number of students have gotten published, which is as exciting to me as getting one of my own books accepted!
+In 2014 I started a critique group for writers and illustrators of children's books.
+The creative energy in the room is addictive!

 Throughout the year I get together with a group of friends to scour the area for the wild things that interest us.
 We call ourselves the Corps of Discovery, after Lewis and Clark's expedition.
 We cover about 20 feet and hour.